top of page

 Support for renewable energy is critical for our future!
 It is important that we rely on facts and evidence from scientific research when making decisions about which form of renewable energy to pursue and that we learn from the mistakes made by others around the world.
 The purpose of this website is to provide you with facts about offshore wind turbine power plants.

-On the 14th August 2023, Minister for Climate Change and Energy, Chris Bowen announced a proposed Renewable Energy Zone to be located off the Illawarra coastline between Kiama to Wombarra; starting at 30km offshore from Kiama and reducing to 10km offshore from Wollongong to Wombarra.
+On the 15th June 2024, Minister for Climate Change and Energy, Chris Bowen declared a Renewable Energy Zone to be located off the Illawarra coastline between Kiama to North of Stanwell Park; starting at 30km offshore from Kiama and reducing to approximately 20km offshore as it stretches North off the Royal National Park, visible from Cronulla beach.

-According to the DCCEEW, we can expect "multiple large scale developments" including the construction of approximately 300 turbines each 260m+ high, several floating substations, and an onshore grid connection.
+According to the DCCEEW in August 2023, we can expect "multiple large scale developments" including the construction of turbines each 280m+ high, several floating substations, and an onshore grid connection.

 For 105 turbines, BlueFloat Energy have said they will include 3 substations (BlueFloat Energy Newsletter).
-So for two projects: with ~300 turbines we can expect approximately 6 floating substations.
+So if, as Minister Bowen stated on 15/6/24, "each turbine is usually 2km apart", this would allow for ~193 turbines within the 1,022km² zone so we can also expect 4-5 floating substations.

-That is an area equivalent to 1 x whole Wollongong LGA
+That is an area equivalent to 1 x Wollongong LGA

-+ 2 x Shellharbour LGAs + 2 x Kiama LGAs!
++ 1 x Shellharbour LGA + 1 x Kiama LGA!

 How the height compares